-Studying to be an allied health professional
+How to become an allied health professional

 Applying to become an AHP

 Relevant experience in any healthcare setting is useful but if you can gain it in an AHP setting, so much the better.
-Work experience placements can be difficult to find, so alternatives would be to shadow an AHP or talk to an AHP about their role.
+Work experience placements can be difficult to find, so alternatives would be to shadow an AHP or talk to one about their role.

 You’ll be asked to show how you think the NHS values would apply in your everyday work.